So you want to create a personal website for your freelancing business? Hooray!

 You will be asked to select a plan:

-The starter package is all you need unless you plan on having multiple sites, then we recommend the plus plan.
+The basic package is all you need unless you plan on having multiple sites, then we recommend the plus plan.

 Choosing a Domain Name